visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Logical AND Operator (``&``) : ``exprL & exprR``
-    Creates a new expression which is the logical *AND* of the ``exprL`` and ``exprR`` expressions treating each value as a binary bitfield.
+    Creates a new expression which is the logical *AND* of the ``exprL`` and ``exprR`` expressions treating each value as a binary bit field.
 It is probably most useful for expressions involving integer data but can be applied to expressions involving any type.